khalil-poole/osTicket-post-installation/README.md

 *Other

 In the next Tutorial, we'll be tackling a mockup ticket.
+When you're ready, click <a href="https://github.com/khalil-poole/osTicket-Creating-Working-and-Completing/">here</a>.